jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/surface.md

   How many lines of code
   does this file have in total.
 - **Status:**
-  If the file is vulnerable.
+  If the file is vulnerable or safe.
 - **Modified date:**
   The last time the
   file was modified.